BxCppDev/homebrew-bxtap/README.rst

 group.
 Recommended Linuxbrew  installation and  setup procedures  are given below.

-Ubuntu  Linux being  our main  development system,  we give  here some installation  and   configuration  hints  for  this   environment.
-In principle,  the  procedures  explained  below  should  work  on  other distros, maybe with some minor changes.
-However, it is very difficult for us to  guarantee it will work  for your own system;  we don't have the resources to check all existing working envs.
+Ubuntu Linux (current  release: 18.04 LTS) being  our main development system, we  give here  some installation  and configuration  hints for this environment.
+In principle, the procedures explained below should work on other Linux distros,  maybe with some minor changes.
+However, it is  very difficult for  us to guarantee it  will work for  your own system; we  don't have the  resources to check all  existing operating systems and/or environments.

 Installing Linuxbrew on your system
 -----------------------------------